usegalaxy-eu/pulsar-network-docs/source/pulsar.rst

      $ make check

-   and, finally, apply changes to Pulsare and turn it on:
+   and, finally, apply changes to Pulsar and turn it on:

    ::